willowmck/eks-gateway-poc/README.md

 ## Lab 20 - Using Passthrough External Auth <a name="lab-20---using-passthrough-external-auth-"></a>

-This example will be used to demonstrate how we can leverage [Passthrough External Auth](https://docs.solo.io/gloo-gateway/latest/policies/external-auth/passthrough/) to authenticate requests with an external auth server
+This example will be used to demonstrate how we can leverage [Passthrough External Auth](https://docs.solo.io/gloo-gateway/latest/policies/external-auth/passthrough/) to authenticate requests with an external auth server, in this case an OPA deployment.

 Benefits of passthrough external auth:
 With passthrough external auth, you can integrate with existing auth implementations, while still being able to use other Gloo Gateway external auth implementations, such as OIDC and API key auth.